-As part of the two year refresher, all staff and volunteers will complete a Manual Handling Self-Assessment.
+As part of the two-year refresher, all staff and volunteers will complete a Manual Handling Self-Assessment.
 This will assist in identifying learning needs and/or additional support needs in relation to manual handling.
-The self-assessment will be sent out to staff by the Manual Handling Advisor following completion of the Manual Handling Essentials online learning programme.
-The self-assessments will be reviewed by the Manual Handling Advisor.
+The Manual Handling Advisor following completion of the Manual Handling Essentials online learning programme will send out the self-assessment to staff.
+The Manual Handling Advisor will review the self-assessments.
 A referral will be made for refresher training dependent on the needs identified.
 A copy of the Manual Handling Self-Assessment is included in Appendix 1.